Legal Basis for Premises Liability Claims

 If an accident occurs on someone else's property that is caused by the owner's neglect or a dangerous condition that they failed to warn someone about or protect them from, it could result in a lawsuit.
 The victim can go after the owner for damages that may include medical expenses, lost wages, and physical and emotional pain suffering.

 If you were involved in a premises liability accident, you need a good lawyer on your side.
-The Hopkins Law Firm Is a team of Charleston, South Carolina attorneys with years of experience in personal injury law.
+The Hopkins Law Firm Is a team of Charleston, South Carolina professionals with years of experience in personal injury law.
 Read on to find out about your rights if you were injured on someone else's property.

 What Constitutes a Premises Liability Lawsuit?